Buqian-LI/pinpatr/README.md

-# `pinpatr`
+# `siphon`

-A CLI tool to convert text in Pinyin to IPA.
+A CLI tool for Chinese Pinyin and IPA conversion.

 ## Arguments